 The Origin of the School Name and the Site Location:

 The school was founded in April 1902 as Kyoto Handicraft Girls’ School by Takeo Nakamori (中森孟夫) (1868-1946) (more info of him at school site here).
 It was renamed to Kyoto Tachibana Girls’ Senior High School and Kyoto Tachibana Girls’ Junior High School in April 1957.
-Before moving the school building in April 1985, it used to be situated 350 meters west (where Kyoto Brighton Hotel is presently) of Kyoto Imperial Palace, and it got the name from Ukon no Tachibana (右近橘) (a mandarin tree on the right) of the Palace.
+Before moving the school building in April 1985, it used to be situated 350 meters west (where Kyoto Brighton Hotel is presently) of Kyoto Imperial Palace, and it got the name from Ukon no Tachibana (右近橘) (a mandarin tree on the right) of the Palace (see more detailed information of the name “Tachibana” and the current location of the school here).
 As the land was sold for a high price during the bubble economy period, they bought a land three times as large in Momoyama, and constructed handsome school buildings.
 Just north of the school site is Fushimi Momoyama Ryo (伏見桃山陵), the burial ground of Emperor Meiji, managed by the Imperial Household Agency.
 Kihata-yama (木幡山) has long been known as a great sightseeing spot where Tachibana no Toshitsuna (橘俊綱), a writer of Japan’s oldest garden book Sakutei-ki (作庭記) and waka poet, built the grand Fushimi-so in the Heian Period.
 In the Genroku Period, a lot of cherry trees were planted there and the place came to be called as Momoyama (桃山).
 Toyotomi Hideyoshi built Kihata-yama Fushimi Castle there as his living place after retirement.
 It is one of the word origins of the Azuchi-Momoyama Period (安土桃山時代) (1573-1603) that came as the final phase of the Sengoku Period (戦国時代) (1467-1590).
 It is in a wonderful environment surrounded by abundant greenery.

 On Establishment of Wind Music Club: